ang9009/polaroids/README.md

 implements the `CommandData` interface, then export it using a default export.
 Otherwise, the `deployCommands` function will not be able to find/register the command.

+## Types overview

+### Result

+The `Result` type used in the `bot` folder is primarily used for API calls.
+This is especially useful when you need to return a warning message based on some API exception, which can't really be classified as an error.